-We received feedback from patients about the service via seven Care Quality Commission comment cards.
+We received feedback from patients about the service via 12 Care Quality Commission comment cards.
 All the comments were positive about the staff and the services provided.
-Comments included: professional and friendly, treated with dignity and respect.
+Comments included: excellent, staff very polite and helpful, friendly and professional, and patients felt listened to.